The Shardy (SDY) dialect

 Factor types:

-contains the indices of factors requiring reduction, such as the contracting dimensions in a dot operation.need_replication_factors
+- reduction_factorscontains the indices of factors requiring reduction, such as the contracting dimensions in a dot operation.
+These factors can be in operands but not in results.

-contains the indices of factors requiring full replication, such as the sorted dimension in a sort operation.permutation_factors
+- need_replication_factorscontains the indices of factors requiring full replication, such as the sorted dimension in a sort operation.

 not allowed to be propagated.
 It is orthogonal to the factor types.
 Namely,